spenczar/spenczar.com/content/what_i_think_when_hiring.md

 For this I usually just ask them to talk a little about what they'd be interested in researching in their first few months at twitch.
 Bad
 answer: "I want to use ensemble methods incorporating deep learning to make recommendations!"
-Good answer: "I want to figure out differentiates successful League of Legends broadcasters from unsuccessful ones!"
+Good answer: "I want to figure out what differentiates successful League of Legends broadcasters from unsuccessful ones!"